-Computational models are proposed to explain our manifest success at some cognitive task - seeing 3D structure in the scene, understanding speech, grasping objects in nearby space, and so on.
+Computational models are proposed to explain our manifest success at some cognitive task-seeing 3D structure in the scene, understanding speech, grasping objects in nearby space, and so on.
 Justifying the FT description requires explaining how computing the value of the specified function contributes to the exercise of the cognitive capacity in question.
 The model is answerable, primarily, to behavioral data about the performance of the system in its normal environment.
-Thus, the theorist's first task is to characterize, in rough and ready terms, the organism's competence in the relevant cognitive domain - in what circumstances it is successful, and in what, perhaps rare, circumstances, it fails.
-Often the explanatory burden will be carried not by details of the realizing neural mechanism, about which very little may be known, but by features of the environmental context in which the mechanism normally operates.
-As noted above, Ullman's structure-from-motion mechanism is able to recover the 3D structure of a moving object by computing the unique rigid interpretation consistent with three distinct views of four non-coplanar points only because in our world objects are typically rigid in translation.
+Thus, the theorist's first task is to characterize, in rough and ready terms, the organism's competence in the relevant cognitive domain-in what circumstances it is successful, and in what, perhaps rare, circumstances, it fails.
+Often the burden will be carried not by details of the realizing neural mechanism, about which very little may be known, but by features of the environmental context in which the mechanism normally operates.
+As noted above, Ullman's structure-frommotion mechanism is able to recover the 3D structure of a moving object by computing the unique rigid interpretation consistent with three distinct views of four non-coplanar points only because in our world objects are typically rigid in translation.
 Appeal to a general environmental constraint (rigidity in this case) is crucial to the explanation of the organism's pattern of success and failure.
 Very little is known about the neural mechanism that implements the function (beyond the fact that areas V3/V3A and the dorsal parieto-occipital junction appear to be implicated).

 As I have noted, an FT characterization of a cognitive mechanism resides at the topmost of Marr's explanatory levels, the so-called theory of the computation.
-It provides a canonical specification of the function computed by the mechanism, hence it answers a 'whatquestion': what, precisely, does the device do?
-But it also takes the first step in specifying how the system computes the cognitive function that is the explanandum of the theory: it computes the cognitive function, in its normal environment, by computing the specified mathematical function.
-However, the FT characterization does not "reveal the causal structure of the mechanism", as Kaplan (2011, 352) requires, except at a very high level of abstraction.
+It provides a canonical specification of the function computed by the mechanism, hence it answers a "what-question": what, precisely, does the device do?
+But it also takes the first step in specifying how the system computes the cognitive function that is the explanandum of the theory: it computes the cognitive function, in its normal environment, by computing the specified mathematical function.16 However, the FT characterization does not "reveal the causal structure of the mechanism," as Kaplan (2011, 352) requires, except at a very high level of abstraction.

-By its very nature an FT characterization is multiply realizable - it subsumes both natural and artifactual computers.
-Moreover, much of its explanatory 'oomph' depends on the fact that it is abstract; our grasp of a mathematical characterization - say a characterization of a system as an adder or an integrator -- is independent of any acquaintance we may have with particular (type or token) physical realizations of the mathematical description.
+By its very nature an FT characterization is multiply realizable-it subsumes both natural and artefactual computers.
+Moreover, much of its explanatory force depends on the fact that it is abstract.
+Our grasp of a mathematical characterization-say a characterization of a system as an adder or an integrator-is independent of any acquaintance we may have with particular (type or token) physical realizations of the mathematical description.

-The idea that mental or other 'high-level' properties are multiply realized has recently come under attack.
-Opponents of multiple realizability argue that only the various structurespecific realizers of putative multiply realized properties count as genuine explanatory kinds.
+The idea that mental or other "high-level" properties are multiply realized has recently come under attack.
+Opponents of multiple realizability argue that only the various structure-specific realizers of putative multiply realized properties count as genuine explanatory kinds.
 The dialectical context of these arguments is an attack on non-reductive materialism.
-Reduction isn't to the point here, but if these arguments succeed in undermining the integrity of multiply realized kinds then the explanatory bona fides of FT models would be threatened.
+Materialism (reductive or not) isn't the point here, but if these arguments succeed in undermining the integrity of multiply realized kinds then the explanatory bona fides of FT models would be threatened.
+Deflecting these arguments will allow me to highlight some important explanatory features of FT models.